UK to help protect Europe from Russian aggression

 But "he [Putin] didn't want an escalation", he also said.

-The French president was "the only one with whom he [Putin] could have such a deep discussion" on world affairs and he "recalled cared" about their dialogue, Putin added, according to French officials who briefed Reuters and Politico.
+The French president was "the only one with whom he [Putin] could have such a deep discussion" on world affairs and he "really cared" about their dialogue, Putin added, according to French officials who briefed Reuters and Politico.

 The Ukrainian president, Volodymyr Zelensky, speaking in Kyiv on Saturday, told Western leaders not to "panic" about war.